 Strategy 3.7 Evaluate the feasibility of increasing data-to-care/lost-to-care initiatives to identify erratically in-care and out-of-care people with HIV and return them to care.
 Activity 2024: Collaborate with the Tarrant County HIV Administrative Agency and public health programs to evaluate the feasibility of increase data-to-care/lost-to-care initiatives.
-Performance Metric 2024: The feasibility study is completed, and next steps are determined.
+Performance Metric • 2024: The feasibility study is completed, and next steps are determined.

 Strategy 3.8 Evaluate the feasibility of coordinating HIV/STI/hepatitis surveillance systems.
 Activity 2024: Collaborate with the Tarrant County HIV Administrative Agency and public health programs to evaluate the feasibility of coordinating HIV/STI/hepatitis surveillance systems.
-Performance Metric 2024: The feasibility study is completed, and next steps are determined.
+Performance Metric • 2024: The feasibility study is completed, and next steps are determined.

 Strategy 3.9 Collaborate with the Administrative Agency to evaluate the feasibility of establishing a multi-setting hepatitis screening program.
 Activity 2024: Engage community stakeholders, providers, and other programs to conduct feasibility study for establishing a multi- setting hepatitis screening program.
-Performance Metric 2024: The feasibility study is completed, and next steps are determined.
+Performance Metric • 2024: The feasibility study is completed, and next steps are determined.

-- Support communities in efforts to address misconceptions and reduce HIV-related stigma and other stigmas that negatively affect HIV outcomes. - Support policies that support comprehensive, age-appropriate sex education in college.
+- Support communities in efforts to address misconceptions and reduce HIV-related stigma and other stigmas that negatively affect HIV outcomes. - Advocate for policies to eliminate HIV criminalization laws. - Advocate for policies that support comprehensive, age-appropriate sex education in middle and high schools.